 When I first introduced my friends to D&D 5e a frequent question I’d be asked was if a creature had any sort of damage type vulnerability.
-Most of us have some sort of video game background and love to dive deep into games to figure out an optimal build or damage dealing rotation would be.
+Most of us have some sort of video game background and love to dive deep into games to figure out what an optimal build or damage dealing rotation would be.

 That being said, they quickly learned that while vulnerabilities are present in D&D 5e, it’s rare to find creatures with them.
 Especially in comparison to damage type resistances and immunities.